-WHY GO: Country Music, Moonshine, The Back of the Dragon, great main street restaurants and shops: this little Southwest Virginia town of Marion, with a population of 6,000, packs a punch for tourists.
+WHY GO: Country Music, The Back of the Dragon, a strangely named State Park, and wonderful boutique hotel; this little Southwest Virginia town of Marion VA, with a population of 6,000, packs a punch for tourists.

 Things to Do in Marion VA

-Come just for the day or rent one of 32 cabins – of them five original CCC-built log cabins – that come with everything you need for an overnight.
+Come just for the day or rent one of 32 cabins that come with everything you need for an overnight.
+(Five are original CCC-built log cabins).
 The larger 8-bedroom cabin is outfitted with modern amenities and perfect for a family reunion in the woods.

 Where to Eat in Marion VA

-EAT: Wolfe’s BBQ.
-Donning a bright red chef’s coat, pittmaster/owner Brett Wolfe smokes all of his meats onsite, and man, are they fall-off-the-bone good.
-Ask for Brisket Burnt Ends (platter with two sides $10.99) for the most flavor, and an extra helping of the addictive sweet baked beans.
+Donning a bright red chef’s coat, pittmaster/owner Brett Wolfe smokes all of his meats onsite.
+And man, are they fall-off-the-bone good.
+Ask for Brisket Burnt Ends (platter with two sides $13.99) for the most flavor.
+Oh, and add an extra helping of the addictive sweet baked beans.

-EAT: Macado’s.
-Located in the renovated Marion Post Office, Macado’s serves up wings, skins, soups and 59 different sandwiches among other Sports Bar eats.
+Macado’s, located in the renovated Marion Post Office, serves up wings, skins, soups and 59 different sandwiches among other Sports Bar eats.
 There are 18 Macado’s Restaurants in the region and growing, due to some pretty good, and reasonably price, grub.

 Where to Stay in Marion VA

-STAY: Collins House Inn.
-Mike Edwards has a background in business, his wife Susan in the medical field.
-Together, they bought this luxury Three Diamond AAA B&B in 2013 and it’s their pleasure to make every guest feel at home.
+Mike Edwards has a background in business.
+His wife Susan is in the medical field.
+Together, they bought this luxury Three Diamond AAA B&B in 2013, and it’s their pleasure to make every guest feel at home.
 Rooms tend toward the modern side of traditional – no dolls or chintz.